bluzelle/api/source/index.html.md

 ### Returns

-A boolean value, `true` of `false`, representing whether or not the key is in the database.
+A [promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) resolving to a boolean value, `true` of `false`, representing whether or not the key is in the database.

 ### Fail Conditions